Temperate Fruit Trees

 Fruit Trees > Temperate Fruit Trees > Jujube

 Cultivated in China for more than 4000 years, the Jujube is highly esteemed there, and more recently, around the world.
 The fruit has a pleasant sweet taste and the texture and flavour resembles more an apple but is also reminiscent of dates.
 The fruit varies in size depending on the cultivar with a thin, edible, dark red skin surrounding a crisp white flesh.
 They can be processed in various ways - eaten fresh, dried, candied, or made into jam, pulp and wine.
 Jujubes are an extremely hardy, deciduous tree growing between 5-10m.
 They tolerate drought, saline soils and cool winters which make it a highly adaptable crop well suited to a range of climatic conditions.
+They do best in climates with long, hot summers after adequate rain early in the season and cool temperatures during dormancy.
 Great for inland and southern mainland Australia.
-Most cultivars are self-fertile, but some like cross-pollination, and any problems with fruit set can be remedied using cincturing, light summer tip-pruning or foliar sprays of Boron and ensuring bees are present.
+Most cultivars are self-fertile, but some like cross-pollination.
+Fruit set requires average daily temperatures above 20C while fruit development needs temperatures over 24 or 25C.
+Any problems with fruit set can be remedied using cincturing, light summer tip-pruning or foliar sprays of Boron and ensuring bees are present.
 Fruit quality improves with the age of the tree.
-Jujubes prefer good drainage and hot conditions for sweetening the fruit but are best when irrigated.
+Jujubes prefer good drainage but will grow on heavy clay, tolerating saline, alkaline and acid soils of pH 4.5 - 8.4.
+Fruit is harvested in Autumn.
 Root suckers must be controlled

 Medlar